MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

 Here's a stock email you take can inspiration from.

 *My only concern is that I only started my job search a few weeks ago and am still in talks with several other companies.
 I have to consider the opportunity cost of taking myself off the job market before waiting to hear back from them.
 Could [company name] raise the base on the initial offer?
-Given a package with higher compensation I would be in a better position to cut those conversations short and start on the [date] as you request.
+Given a package with higher compensation, I would be in a better position to cut those conversations short and start on the [date] as you request.
 Let me know.*